unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 ## Detailed Logic

-This section shows at a high level the logic used to identify, fetch, count, and display results.
+This section shows at a high level the logic used to identify, fetch, check, and display results.

 Here is a concise overview:

 1. Extract the owner/repo from input URL
 2. Use trees API on the repo (call this the repo tree)
 3. Validate the input URL against the repo tree
-4. While validating collect all matching URLs that need to be fetched/counted
+4. While validating collect all matching URLs that need to be fetched/checked
 5. Fetch all the URLs and ...
 6. Store all the content in cache so it may be aggregated later for the totals
 7. Once all content is retrieved, iterate over it, saving for display both the totals across all matching content and per-file totals.
-The cached blob will be augmented with the word count data and re-stored in cache.
+The cached blob will be augmented with the checking results and re-stored in cache.
 8. Finally, using computed results, display in UI

 ### Identify